erwinluis/splitable_doc/README.md

 ### Multiple line items

-Since split(able) supports multiple line items given below is an example of two line items. split(able) supports upto 20 line items for each order.
-An order with zero line item will be rejected.
+Split(able) supports multiple line items.
+Below are the parameters for passing line items.
+An order with zero line items will be rejected.

-* item_name_1: This is a required parameter.
-This field is used to display the title of the item for which money is being split.
+`item_name_1`: This is the title of the item.
+This is a required parameter.

-* quantity_1: This is a required parameter.
-This field indicates the number of the products being purchased.
+`quantity_1`: This is the quantity of the item.
+This is a required parameter.

-* amount_1: This is a required parameter.
-This field indicates the price of the product in cents.
-Please note that the amount should be in *cents* .
+`amount_1`: This is the unit price of the item, *in cents*.
+Again, please note that the amount should be in *cents*.
+This is a required parameter.

-* url_1: This is an optional field.
-This field indicates the url of the product where user can go to see more details about the product.
+`url_1`: This is the url of the item, where a user can view more details about the item.
+This is an optional field.

-Similarly the keys for the second line item will be: item_name_2, quantity_2, amount_2.
+Similarly, the keys for the second line item will be: `item_name_2`, `quantity_2`, `amount_2`, `url_2`.

-Similarly the keys for the third line item will be: item_name_3, quantity_3, amount_3.
+The keys for the third line item will be: `item_name_3`, `quantity_3`, `amount_3`, `url_3`.

 ### Callback/Webhook

-When everyone in team pays or when team is cancelled because everyone did not pay within the allotted time then split(able) makes a callback to the client site.
-The url that is used for callback is the `api_notify_url` that the client provided while signing up for the api services.
+When the split has been successfully paid, or the split is cancelled, split(able) makes a callback to your site.
+The URL for that callback is the `api_notify_url` that you provided (above).

-* invoice: This is the same value that client passed to split(able) when it made `POST` request.
+`invoice`: This is the same value passed to split(able) in the `POST` request (above).

-* payment_status: This value will be either `paid` or `cancelled`. `paid` means each team member's credit card has been captured. `cancelled` means the team could not pay within the allocated time frame.
+`payment_status`: This value will be either `paid` or `cancelled`. `paid` means each team member's credit card has been captured. `cancelled` means the team didn't reach the total amount within given time frame.

-* api_secret: This is to prevent forgery.
-Usually this value is taken from the company settings.
-However if the `POST` request contained `api_secret` then that value is used.
+`api_secret`: The default callback `api_secret` is located in your company settings page.
+However, if the `POST` request (above) contains a different `api_secret`, then that `api_secret` will be used in the callback.
+This is to prevent forgery.
+This is an optional parameter.

-* transaction_id: This is so that you have a unique transaction_id in your system regarding this transaction.
-Also if merchant needs to contact split(able) regarding the payment then this value would be required.
-This parameter is also required for issuing refund.
+`transaction_id`: This is so you may have a unique `transaction_id` in your system regarding this transaction.
+Split(able) will ask for this `transaction_id` if you need to contact us.
+This parameter is also required for issuing a refund.

 Please note that a callback is always a `POST` request.